The Kaleidoscopic Filter: A Structural Resolution of Restricted Integer Partitions: The Spectral Theory of Restricted Partitions

-\begin{corollary}[The Explicit Arithmetic Master Formula] To render the operator $\mathcal{B}_k(n)$ immediately applicable for number-theoretic computation without topological abstraction, we explicitly expand the Modulated Faulhaber-Ehrhart basis.
+\begin{corollary}[The Explicit Algebraic Master Formula] To render the operator $\mathcal{B}_k(n)$ immediately applicable for number-theoretic analysis without topological abstraction, we explicitly expand the Modulated Faulhaber-Ehrhart basis.
 By separating the polynomial core from the complex interference, the exact partition function $p_k(n)$ is rigorously evaluated by the following finite, closed-form algebraic expression:

-where: \begin{itemize} \item $n_k = n - k$ is the strictly shifted spatial volume. \item $M_k = \frac{k(k-1)}{2}$ is the exact transient geometric limit. \item $\omega_j$ are the rational, pre-computable scalar coefficients of the transient polynomial $E(q)$ generated by the partial fraction decomposition of the spectral operator $A_k(q)$. \item $\mathcal{P}_{d,a}(x)$ are the \textbf{Sylvester-Faulhaber amplitude polynomials} corresponding to the primitive $d$-th roots of unity.
+where: \begin{itemize} \item $n_k = n - k$ is the strictly shifted spatial volume. \item $M_k = \frac{k(k-1)}{2}$ is the exact transient geometric limit. \item $\omega_{k,j}$ are the rational, pre-computable scalar coefficients of the transient polynomial $E(q)$ generated by the partial fraction decomposition of the spectral operator $A_k(q)$. \item $\mathcal{P}_{d,a}(x)$ are the \textbf{Sylvester-Faulhaber amplitude polynomials} corresponding to the primitive $d$-th roots of unity.
 Because the massive multiplicity of the core shift permanently annihilates the principal poles, these polynomials are mathematically guaranteed to have a strictly bounded algebraic degree of $\max(\deg \mathcal{P}_{d,a}) = \lfloor \frac{k}{d} \rfloor - 1$. \end{itemize} \end{corollary}

+\begin{theorem}[Kaleidoscopic Determinism of the Compact Identity] The final explicit algebraic form (Equation \ref{eq:master_formula_full}) is the direct deterministic output of the Kaleidoscopic Filter $\mathcal{K}_k$ operating on the continuous parameter space.
+The transient boundary limit $M_k$ is exactly defined by the filter's characteristic polynomial degree.
+The scalar weights $\omega_{k,j}$ are exactly the inverse trace of the filter's action on the principal ideal.
+Finally, the exclusion of the principal roots ($d|k$) from the summation domain of the cyclotomic tail is strictly enforced by the filter's algebraic roots.
+Thus, the entire Master Formula is formally dictated by the singular topological constraints of $\mathcal{K}_k$. \end{theorem}